 In contrast, the rates of inpatient venous thromboembolism (VTE) and PE among patients receiving prophylaxis following total or partial knee arthroplasty were much lower in estimates from a meta-analysis involving 23,475 patients in 26 randomized trials and observational studies .
 Venous thromboembolic events, symptomatic DVT, and PE occurred in 1.09 percent (95% CI 0.85-1.33), 0.63 percent (95% CI 0.47-0.78), and 0.27 percent (95% CI 0.16-0.38), respectively.

 The prevention, diagnosis, and treatment of DVT and PE after total joint arthroplasty (hip and knee) are discussed separately.
-(See "Prevention of venous thromboembolic disease in surgical patients" and "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism" and "Overview of the treatment of lower extremity deep vein thrombosis (DVT)" and "Treatment, prognosis, and follow-up of acute pulmonary embolism in adults" and "Clinical presentation and diagnosis of the nonpregnant adult with suspected deep vein thrombosis of the lower extremity".)
+(See "Prevention of venous thromboembolic disease in surgical patients" and "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism" and "Overview of the treatment of lower extremity deep vein thrombosis (DVT)" and "Treatment, prognosis, and follow-up of acute pulmonary embolism in adults".)

 - Katz JN, Mahomed NN, Baron JA, et al. Association of hospital and surgeon procedure volume with patient-centered outcomes of total knee replacement in a population-based cohort of patients age 65 years and older.
 Arthritis Rheum 2007; 56:568.